NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 <center>{% img {static}/images/yang_gang/4_caucus/real_data.png %}</center>
 <br></br>

 7:45 rolled around and I closed Twitter and opened up the dashboard watching the IDP data feed.
 They were set to start releasing data around then.
-Civis would be listening for it, we expected to probably see it around 8, 8:15.
+Civis, our cloud data provider, would be listening for it, we expected to probably see it around 8, 8:15.

 ### Uh...

 Let's back up.

-For most of my time on the campaign, the data went from VAN to Phoenix once a day.
-Sometime between midnight and 6 AM the data would be pushed over, like clockwork.
+For most of my time on the campaign, the data went from VAN to the DNC to us once a day.
+Sometime between midnight and 6 AM the data would land on our servers, like clockwork.

 I didn't think much of it when their attempts to increase the migration cadence got off to a rocky start.